 Ninniku-dare is a garlic past made by whipping together grated garlic and pork fat.
 It's got a milder flavor than straight-up grated garlic, and adds some nice, tasty fat to the bowl.

 Curry powder or paste is stirred directly into ramen broth before adding the noodles.
 Japanese curry paste is based vaguely on Madras-style Indian curry mixes, but is catered to the Japanese palate.
 It adds body and spice to the broth.
-We recently come across a shop that incorporates Thai chili paste into their ramen in New York.
+We recently come across a shop that incorporates Thai chile paste into their ramen in New York.

 Mayu is made by slow-cooking garlic in sesame oil until it's completely black, then blending it.
 The flavor is slightly bitter, sweet, and rich.
 For our own version, we cook the garlic first in neutral canola oil before blending in the sesame to help achieve a lighter, less bitter flavor.